11 Things Unique to American Culture

 People can do what they want with their money, but if you're so ready to waste it, perhaps donating it could be a better idea.

-4. Having Little Vacation Time
+4. Having Few Vacation Days

 Social media is filled with jokes comparing American and European vacation time.
 The gist of it is that Europeans take three months off to unwind and recenter while Americans take a single day off to undergo open-heart surgery — and even then they're available for calls.